awslabs/fortuna/docs/source/references/output_calib_model/predictive.rst

 ============================
 The predictive distribution is the component of the probabilistic model responsible for the computation of predictive statistics.
-We support a :ref:`classification predictive <output_calib_predictive_classification>` for classification and a :ref:`regression predictive <calib_predictive_regression>` for regression.
+We support a :ref:`classification predictive <output_calib_predictive_classification>` for classification and a :ref:`regression predictive <output_calib_predictive_regression>` for regression.
 Please find their references below.

 .. _output_calib_predictive: